typelead/eta-examples/3-spark/README.md

 # Apache Spark Example

 This example demonstrates how you can write an Apache Spark job in Eta.
+This example was tested with Spark 2.0.2.

 ## Building